Reconfigurable-Computing-CalPoly-Pomona/Compression-Using-PYNQ-Z1/README.md

        - ls -l (these are lowercase L)
        - you will see a string of letters -rwxrwxrwx that have the permissions of read write and execute on each file.
 Look up online if you are unsure of what the string means.
      - If this fails, then you can also change ownership of certain files to be xilinx to make the permissions easier to give.

+**Current State and Future Plans**

+The current state of the project is the Open H.264 video compression is installed on the ARM processor on the Xilinx PYNQ-Z1 FPGA board.
+The team successfully completed the encoding of multiple .YUV video files.
+We tested each of them for different parameters such as bitrate, FPS, resolution, and many others.
+The future we would like to compare the PYNQ-Z1 with the Raspberry Pi 4 to see how they compare to one another in terms of performance.
+Once that is done, we would be able to use the on-board FPGA from the PYNQ to do an overlay architecture to attempt to speed up the PYNQs time for compression.
+Due to the COVID-19 we were unable to gather the necessary parts in time to complete this.